mrtnRivera/web_Browser_Drum_Machine/README.md

-# web_Browser_Drum_Machine
-A web browser based 16 step-sequencer Drum Machine created with p5.js
+# A Drum Machine for your web browser
+16 step sequencer **Drum Machine** created with p5.js

+Originaly created for the first installment of [MexSynthCo](https://mexsynthco.com/), a synth orienthed convention in Mexico City.